-Observe the following points for electrical connections via cable gland and terminal block:
+Pay attention to the following points regarding electrical connections via cable gland and terminal block:

 - Do not forget to tighten the cable gland after the electrical connection is finalised. - Press down the spring of spring-operated terminals as far as possible, e.g. with a screwdriver, before you insert the cable.
 Otherwise a safe electrical connection cannot be ensured.